Many of you have asked me to publish my novel TABLE 41 in physical form. It is now available:

-Even while you were sleeping, you had silently asked yourself the questions that are now insistently buzzing in your mind, buttery questions that are churning in the butter-churner of your brain.
-Lying in the deep bed, you corral the unstable words that, like horses, threaten to bolt from the stable of your mouth.
+Even while you were sleeping, you had silently asked yourself the questions that are now insistently buzzing in your mind, buttery questions that are churning in the butter churner of your brain.
+Lying in the deep bed, you corral the unstable words that, as horses, threaten to bolt from the stable of your mouth.

 You had a dream last night.
 Did you dream of a boy?
 Did you dream of a boy coming from the lake?
 Was that even a dream?
 Did you dream of a boy with blank eyes emerging from the water?

-If you could choose where you will die, you would die near the water.
+If you could choose where you will die, you would die beside the water.